Obsessive Compulsive Disorder (OCD)

-Though more study is needed in this area, most treatment strategies for personality disorders begin with psychotherapy, with medication used as a support
+Though more study is needed in this area, most treatment strategies for personality disorders begin with psychotherapy, and sometimes medication is used as a support

 • Obsessive Compulsive Personality Disorder Psychotherapy:

-Cognitive-behavioral treatment (CBT) focuses on assisting you in recognising and eventually changing the negative thinking patterns linked with OCPD.
+Cognitive-behavioral treatment (CBT) focuses on assisting you in recognizing and eventually changing the negative thinking patterns linked with OCPD.

 Psychodynamic therapy is intended to explain your conscious and unconscious ideas and emotions so that you can make better decisions in your daily life.

 • Medication for Obsessive Compulsive Personality Disorder: